-PESTLE Analysis of Park Avenue analyses the brand on its business tactics.
-Park Avenue PESTLE Analysis examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
+Park Avenue PESTLE Analysis assesses the brand on its business tactics across various parameters.
+PESTLE Analysis of Park Avenue examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
 The PESTLE Analysis highlights the different extrinsic scenarios which impact the business of the brand.

-PESTLE analysis is a framework which is imperative for companies such as Park Avenue, as it helps to understand market dynamics & improve its business continuously.
+PESTLE analysis is a framework which is imperative for companies such as Park Avenue, as it helps them to better understand market dynamics & improve their business continuously.
 PESTLE analysis is also referred to as PESTEL analysis.

 Let us start the Park Avenue PESTLE Analysis:

 The political factors in the Park Avenue PESTLE Analysis can be explained as follows:

 Park Avenue is part of Raymond Group’s company, JK Helene Curtis.
 The brand produces men’s grooming products like deodorant, perfumes, soaps, shampoo, etc. and is subject to cosmetic regulations like the Drug and Cosmetics Act, 1940.
 This Act specifies law in the areas of import, production, distribution and sales of drugs and cosmetics in India.
 Hence, the company needs to ensure compliance to the aforementioned areas and any violation in this regard may invite regulatory action.
 In recent years, there has been growing concern over use of cosmetics being harmful to the skin.
 This may further invite regulatory actions.
 In the area of taxation too, the company is subject to corporate tax rates.
 Any increase in this regard may reduce the profitability of the company or force it to increase prices, thereby reducing demand.
 Also, in India, indirect tax framework is governed by the Goods and Services tax.
 Any changes in the tax laws, particularly more stringent regulations may increase cost of compliance for the company.